NeuroSTA/NeuroSTA/research.md

 title: "Research"
 ---

-## 🔬 Research Overview
+## Research Overview

 <div style="display: flex; align-items: flex-start; justify-content: space-between; gap: 20px;">

 <div style="flex: 1; text-align: justify; text-justify: inter-word;">

-We integrate:
+We investigate how neural circuits and language processes shape the emergence, progression, and remission of psychiatric disorders.
+By combining MRI, cognition, psychopathology and naturalistic speech data, our work aims to uncover dynamic brain–behavior relationships that transcend diagnostic categories.

+Our approach integrates:
-- Structural and functional MRI analyses
+- Neuroimaging markers of structural and functional network integrity
-- Speech and linguistic feature extraction
-- Multimodal data fusion and machine learning
+- Computational speech analysis capturing semantic, syntactic, and acoustic features
+- Predictive modeling to track illness trajectories and future symptom development

 Our goal is to identify **transdiagnostic mechanisms** underlying communication and cognition.